 It’s also essential that employees are provided with remote cyber security education.
 Human error is the cause of most cyber security incidents and the fact that employees aren’t working in a centralised location shouldn’t result in organisations neglecting the need to provide them with relevant training.

-Embracing remote working practices and developing a digital workplace typically results in happier, more engaged and productive employees.
+Embracing remote working practices and developing a digital workplace typically results in an improved employee experience.
 It also helps organisations reduce their carbon footprints.